YomnaEisa/Hum-Purr/README.md

 ## 🐱 About the Creator

-Built with love by **Yomna Eisa**, an AI Engineer & Data Scientist, passionate about using tech to solve real world problems!
+Built with love by **Yomna Eisa**, an iOS developer & AI Engineer, passionate about using tech to solve real world problems!

 ---